SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Summary

 \item Our models support both in-modal and cross-modal spectrum retrieval, as well as spectrum-to-spectrum prediction across modalities.
 High similarity and prediction scores demonstrate that the learned representations capture shared physical information.
 These modules also offer promising avenues for anomaly detection and similarity-based searches in large spectral archives. \end{itemize}

-Looking ahead, we plan to extend this framework to additional spectroscopic modalities, including LAMOST medium-resolution spectra (MRS, \citealp{2024ApJS..273...18L}), APOGEE infrared spectra \citep{2017AJ....154...94M}, the Subaru PFS spectra \citep{2014PASJ...66R...1T}, and DESI DR1 spectra \citep{2025arXiv250314745D}.
+Looking ahead, we plan to extend this framework to additional spectroscopic modalities, including LAMOST medium-resolution spectra (MRS, \citealp{2024ApJS..273...18L}), APOGEE infrared spectra \citep{2017AJ....154...94M}, Subaru PFS spectra \citep{2014PASJ...66R...1T}, and DESI DR1 spectra \citep{2025arXiv250314745D}.
 Our approach can be readily adapted to new instruments by pre-training modality-specific encoders and aligning them with contrastive objectives and decoder structures developed in this work.
 In future iterations, we will also explore efficient adaptation via neural network adapters, enabling scalable multi-survey alignment with minimal computational cost.
-A large-scale application and catalog release are planned in forthcoming work.
+In forthcoming work, a large-scale application and catalog release is planned.